 He uses such hurtful words that I end up walking on eggshells so as not to make him angry.
 He says just because my feelings hurt doesn't make it abuse.

 When is it abuse when someone resorts to name-calling?
-How damaging is name-calling in a relationship?
-I know he's feeling guilty when he makes me upsets me or makes me cry but he doesn't stop.
+What are the effects of name-calling in a relationship, and how damaging is it?
+I know he’s feeling guilty when he upsets me or makes me cry but he doesn’t stop.
 What should I do?

 How damaging is name-calling in a relationship?

 Verbal abuse is one of many types of abuse in relationships.
-In a toxic relationship, the words you call your partner often gradually turn from sweet nicknames to swear words and constant criticism over time.
+In a toxic relationship, the words you call your partner often gradually turn from sweet-sounding (but condescending) nicknames (“my little airhead…”) to swear words and constant criticism over time.

 That's the danger.

 This is not acceptable behavior.
-You should never tolerate verbal abuse in a relationship.
+You should never tolerate verbal abuse in a relationship from any family member.

 Whether you are being insulted or called names or your partner swears at you, emotional abuse includes not only the words that are used but the facial expressions as well.
 Sneers, eye rolls, and a mocking tone all communicate just as powerfully as words.